President Trump’s recent immigration restrictions; a blow to the U.S. and global pandemic response

 “…Very few have the conviction to lead an early-stage round.
 The investors who do, will set themselves apart, and will win the best opportunities,” he said.

-Aatif thinks Pakistan’s market is quite early, so every large industry is waiting to be transformed through technology.
+Awan thinks Pakistan’s market is quite early, so every large industry is waiting to be transformed through technology.
 He is especially excited about the following sectors: Logistics and transportation, travel and hospitality, and marketplaces.
 We were curious to know what startups should think about before reaching out to a VC.
 If you’re a startup founder asking the same question, then keep this advice in mind:

-Aatif also summed up the main criteria he considers while investing in startups.
+Awan also summed up the main criteria he considers while investing in startups.
 The three questions he asks when looking at startups are:

 • How big is their market?